 This is the ninth of a series of articles defending a compatibilist interpretation of utilitarianism, which can be reconciled with all major moral theories.
-In the last article, I explain why the concepts of rights and moral desert are only valuable insofar as they contribute to a happier society.
-Follow me on social media and subscribe to my newsletter in order to be notified about the next articles in the series.
+In the previous article, I explain why the concepts of rights and moral desert are only valuable insofar as they contribute to a happier society.

 If morality is universal as I claim, then how come we differ so much on our gut level judgements?
 As I have argued before: